 Since 1845, NUI Galway has been sharing the highest quality teaching and research with Ireland and the world.
 Find out what makes our University so special – from our distinguished history to the latest news and campus developments.

 NUI Galway has earned international recognition as a research-led university with a commitment to top quality teaching across a range of key areas of expertise.

 - Research & Innovation

 - Business & Industry

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-The PhD in Perception, Cognition & Action is a structured PhD programme that will extend for four years full time or six years part time with thesis submission due no later than the end of the final year of the course.
-In the first year students will take various modules as part of the taught elements of the programme which could include content related to programming experiments or analyses and is focussed on dynamical cognitive science and behaviour, perception, EEG analysis and theoretical models in cognition.
-In Year 1 students will be focussed, through modular learning towards preparation of a research proposal and thesis, while, and with the exception of two taught modules in Year 3, the remainder of the degree concentrates in preparation of a substantial research thesis
+The PhD in Perception, Cognition & Action is a structured PhD programme that extends for four years full time or six years part time with thesis submission due no later than the end of the final year of the course.
+In the first year students take various modules as part of the taught elements of the programme which could include content related to programming experiments or analyses and the focus is on dynamical cognitive science and behaviour, perception, EEG analysis and theoretical models in cognition.
+In Year 1 students are focussed, through modular learning towards preparation of a research proposal and thesis, while, and with the exception of two taught modules in Year 3, the remainder of the degree concentrates in preparation of a substantial research thesis.

 Structured PhD (full-time, four years)